voyeg3r/dotfaster/vim/wiki/dicasvim.md

 To find this in vim's help type :h i_ctrl-r

-# Vim How to paste text into Vim command line
+# Vim How to paste text into Vim command line - |registers|

 ``` markdown
 Ctrl-r 0